Calcutta HC asks state to persuade protesting doctors, refuses to pass interim order on strike

 Union health minister’s appeal to Mamata Banerjee

 Union Health Minister Harsh Vardhan also urged the doctors to exercise restraint and asked them to continue to serve patients on Friday.
-He appealed to West Bengal Chief Minister Mamata Banerjee to not make a sensitive matter one of “prestige issue” and said that he will write to her in this regard.
+He appealed to West Bengal Chief Minister Mamata Banerjee to not make a sensitive matter one of “prestige issue”.

+“It is a matter of concern that the agitation by doctors in Bengal is not heading towards resolution, but seems to be getting aggravated,” Vardhan wrote in a letter to Banerjee.

+“It is our duty to provide good working conditions and a secure environment to them[doctors],” he added.
+“Strong action against any person who assaults them must be ensured by the law enforcement agencies.”

+Vardhan urged the chief minister to personally intervene to resolve the impasse, as the whole country was being affected by the developments in West Bengal.

-“Despite getting beaten so badly, doctors have only asked her [Mamata Banerjee] to provide them with adequate security,” Vardhan said.
-“And also demanded action against the perpetrators of the violence as per the law.”
+Earlier in the day, Vardhan had criticised Banerjee for threatening the doctors with an ultimatum.
+“Despite getting beaten so badly, doctors have only asked her [Mamata Banerjee] to provide them with adequate security...And also demanded action against the perpetrators of the violence as per the law,” he said.

-“But instead of doing that, she warned them and gave an ultimatum which angered doctors across the country and they proceeded on strike,” Vardhan added.
-“So if the chief minister acts in a sensitive manner in such a grave scenario, patients across the country will not suffer.”
+“So if the chief minister acts in a sensitive manner in such a grave scenario, patients across the country will not suffer,” he added.

 He assured the doctors that the government is committed to ensure their safety and urged them to hold only symbolic protests so that the health services are not disrupted.